scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 one of the neat things about CUE is that it tries to play a bit nice with YAML and JSON whenever possible.
 A great example is how CUE could be used as a way to validate already existing YAML or JSON configurations.

-I installed `cue` tool on my machine at this point and thought of re-writing the example from docs to practice CUE.
+I installed the `cue` tool on my machine at this point and thought of re-writing the example from docs to practice CUE.

 ```
 $ cue vet --help
 vet validates CUE and other data files

-By default it will only validate if there are no errors.
+By default, it will only validate if there are no errors.
 The -c validates that all regular fields are concrete.